vyos/vyos-documentation/docs/configuration/vpn/l2tp.rst

 RADIUS authentication
 ^^^^^^^^^^^^^^^^^^^^^

-The above configuration made use of local accounts on the VyOS router for authenticating L2TP/IPSec clients.
+The above configuration uses local accounts on the VyOS router for authenticating L2TP/IPSec clients.
 In bigger environments usually something like RADIUS_ (FreeRADIUS_ or Microsoft `Network Policy Server`_, NPS) is used.